DeepLabCut/DeepLabCut/README.md

 **(3) Formating the data I:**

   - **IDE users:**
  The code "Step2_ConvertingLabels2DataFrame.py" creates a data structure in [pandas](https://pandas.pydata.org/) (stored as .h5 and .csv) combining the various labels together with the (local) file path of the images.
 This data structure also keeps track of who labeled the data and allows to combine data from multiple labelers.

-Keep in mind that ".csv" files for each bodyparts listed in the myconfig.py file should exist in the folder alongside the individual images.
+Keep in mind that ".csv" files for each bodypart or multiple bodyparts listed in the myconfig.py file should exist in the folder alongside the individual images.

    - **Juypter Users:** use the Step2_.._demo.ipynb file